FOR DAVINCI RESOLVE

 In this pack you will find some sharpening techniques that mimic the sometimes very hard film sharpening.
 Which of course can be modified and reduced at will.
 I also combined it with advanced softening techniques.

 Included in this pack is a 20-second video loop with Film Damage elements.
-If you scroll down, you can see the effect in my preview video called “Illuminate – Film Emulation for DaVinci Resolve“.
-I used the same overlay for the “FotoKem / Butterfly Comparison Video” which you can find by scrolling down this page.
+I used the overlay for the “FotoKem / Butterfly Comparison Video” which you can find by scrolling down this page about “Why I build LUTs”.
 This overlay was created using my “Film Damage Generator” which can be purchased separately.

 In the package you will find two PowerGrades that allow you to create “deep, rich saturated colors” that blend well with the surrounding less saturated colors.
 The first PowerGrade gives you overall “denser” colors for RED, BLUE & GREEN.
 The second PowerGrade allows you to increase or decrease the luminance values of each color individually.